JetBrains/intellij-sdk-docs/topics/basics/ide_development_instance.md

 ### JetBrains Runtime Variants

-The JetBrains Runtime is delivered in various variants used for different purposes, like debugging, running for development purposes or bundling with the IDE.
+The JetBrains Runtime is delivered in various variants used for different purposes, like debugging, running for development purposes, or bundling with the IDE.

 Available JBR variants are:
 - `jcef` - the release bundles with the [JCEF](jcef.md) browser engine